victor-castellanos-velazquez/Weather-ETL-with-Apache-Airflow/README.md

 ## How to Use
 1. Clone the repository and set up the environment using Docker.
-2. Add your environment variables in the `.env` file and ensure that sensitive variables are properly stored in Airflow Variables.
+2. Add your variables in the `.json` file with the name ""variables_airflow"", in a "utils" folder, create the folder in the root of the project.
 3. Run the Airflow services using Docker Compose.
 4. The DAG will execute daily, fetching weather data, processing it, and storing the results.